 - 1. Graduate High School on time. - 2.
 Maintain a 70% or higher in all Medical Assistant course requirements, including weighted categories as defined by the instructor of the course. - 3.
-Pass all Medical Assistant courses with a 70% or higher. - 4.
+Pass all Medical Assistant courses overall with a 70% or higher. - 4.
 Meet all required program competencies and objectives as demonstrated through coursework, and measurement of didactic and practical competencies. - 5.
 Obtain a competency level that meets or exceeds the standard of competency for required practical competency evaluations. - 6.
-Demonstrate behavior in keeping with the profession, and compliant with student conduct rules for the program and the respective high school/DOE. - 7.
-Successfully completed a 225-hour externship.

-- Complete at least one attempt on a credentialing exam (Student is not required to pass). - 9.
-Have no outstanding financial or educational obligations to their high school.
+Demonstrate behavior in line with the profession, and compliant with student conduct rules for the program, DOE, the respective high school. - 7.
+Successfully complete a 225-hour externship. - 8.
+Complete at least one attempt on a credentialing exam (Student is not required to pass). - 9.
+Have no requirements or obligations to their high school and/or DOE.